 This is also known as a mission statement.
 Describe in detail the product you want to offer, and your overall business or service.
-For example, David from David Himelfarb Lawyer Referral Service is certain to target customers that are looking for a specific lawyer type so that he can refer them to the appropriate firm.
+For example, David from Referral Serviced is certain to target customers that are looking for a specific lawyer type so that he can refer them to the appropriate firm.
 He says that if you want to be a major player in the scene, this is the place to put it.
 Remember to state why your product is original in your niche.

 Come up with an idea of who exactly your target market is.
 If you are offering data encryption services, it might be businesses.
 You can narrow that further into what kind of businesses will be most receptive to your product.